Staff Code of Conduct Policy

 Physical Contact

-• As a general principle, staff should not have unnecessary physical contact with learners.
-There may be rare occasions when a learner needs comfort or reassurance, which may result in minor physical contact.
-Any such comforting gestures must always be acceptable to and consented to by the learner concerned.
+As a general principle, staff should not have unnecessary physical contact with learners.
+There may be very rare occasions when a learner needs comfort or reassurance, which may result in minor physical contact.
+Any such comforting gestures must always be acceptable to, and consented to by the learner concerned.
 If an individual refuses, or the member of staff is any doubt whatsoever, no physical contact should be made.
-However, be aware that any physical contact could be misconstrued by the learner, a parent, a carer, or an observer.
-Although innocent and well-intentioned, repeated formal or informal gestures (such as putting a hand on the shoulder or arm), could lead to fundamental questions being raised.
+However, be aware that any physical contact could be misconstrued by the learner, a parent, carer or observer.
+Although innocent and well-intentioned, repeated formal or informal gestures (such as putting a hand on the shoulder or arm), could lead to serious questions being raised.

 The Practice of Physical Restraint